shiltemann/CTF-writeups-public/writeup.md

 It's a pdf file, opening in okular popped up that ther was an embedded font file

-used `fontforge` to extract font from pdf and view it
+We used [fontforge](https://fontforge.github.io/overview.html) to extract the font from the pdf file and view it

 ![](writeupfiles/dec4-fontforge-before.png)

-..but I don't see any character in the boxes, so we select `view->fit to bounding box`, looks like they were just tiny and being enlarged in the pdf to create the visible text.
+but, we don't see any character in the boxes, so we select `view->fit to bounding box`, looks like they were just tiny and being enlarged in the pdf to create the visible text.

 ![](writeupfiles/dec4-fontforge.png)

+And there is our flag!

 **Nugget**